claudiux/docs/VPN-Sentinel/README.md

 When hovering over or clicking on the icon, the following information is displayed: the name of the VPN, the interface used, the time (and possibly the date) since which the link has been active.

+VPN-Sentinel can emit a sound when the VPN link becomes inactive.

+VPN-Sentinel allows you, as soon as it starts, to automatically connect to the last VPN you used, if you wish.

+Events concerning the VPN as well as the applications concerned can be logged.

+A hotkey can be set for connecting to the last VPN used and disconnecting.
+(Alt+V by default.)

+VPN-Sentinel can manage each of the Internet applications: possibility of automatic start when a VPN is active, stop when it becomes inactive, stop after a few seconds if no VPN is active.

+## Settings